Lasers & Halftones

 Full set Bono x2, John Lennon, and Pink Floyd's Division Bell

 This was a fun little experiment, and while I'm not necessarily handy with wood, lasers made it easy.
-If you're in the area, come learn about and check out the Sun Gallery makerspace and make your own laser cut light box!
+If you have access to a laser cutter, try making your own laser cut light box!
 Here's my Lightburn template for the Bono box.
 The template is for 1/8" inch thick material, and I used birch plywood.

 But if you're not in the area, you can always try out Hello Halftones and make your own halftone patterns for your own laser cutter, or any number of other things you can think of!